 - To buy alcohol or tobacco for anyone under 18 years old.

-- To driver under the influence of drugs or alcohol.
+- To drive a car or motorcycle under the influence of drugs or alcohol.

 - To offer bribes

 - To drive a car without valid license, insurance, tax or MOT.